 About Your Volunteer Program

-Travel Time: Around 2.5 hours (educational video about Asian elephants /safety video en route to project).
+Travel Time: Around 2.5 – 3 hours (safety talk en route to project).

 Duration: One week only.
-Volunteer positions start on the Monday.
+Volunteer positions start on the Monday and end on Sunday.

 Baggage / Luggage Allowance: One standard check-in sized rucksack / suitcase / bag & one day pack per person.

-What to Bring: Overnight bag with change of clothes for 7 days, long pants and long-sleeve shirt, gloves, hat, sunscreen, sandals/flip flops, change of clothing for river bathing, towel, walking shoes, camera, insect repellent, flashlight & personal medication.*Bring clothing and items suitable for wet weather if visiting in the rainy season (June – Oct).
-If visiting in the cool season (Nov – Feb), bring clothing suitable for cold weather.
+What to Bring: Overnight bag with change of clothes for 7 days, long pants and long-sleeve shirts, shorts and t-shirts, gardening gloves, hat, sunscreen, sandals/flip flops, walking shoes or hiking boots, towel, camera, insect repellent, flashlight & personal medication.*Bring clothing and items suitable for wet weather if visiting in the rainy season (June – Nov).
+If visiting in the cool season (Nov – Feb), bring some clothing suitable for cold weather.
 If you would like to bring items for the local school students such as pens, coloring pencils, notebooks, games, toys, etc. they will be much appreciated.

 Travel Insurance: Volunteers are required to have travel insurance covering medical expenses and emergency repatriation.

-Vaccinations: Please contact your doctor or a vaccination centre for details on recommended vaccinations.
+Vaccinations: Please contact your doctor or vaccination centre in your country for details on recommended vaccinations.

 Operational Months: All year round.

 Age Suitability: Adults & teenagers over 16 (participants younger than 18 years of age must be accompanied by a legal guardian).